growupkuriyama-hub/lean_cfg_project/README.md

 ### 3. Descriptor-level semantic bridge

-This layer connects the existing carrier rule and context-family architecture to the abstract semantic layer.
+The newest verified layer connects the existing carrier rule and context-family architecture to the abstract semantic layer.

-It includes:
+This layer includes:

 - carrier yield sets defined from `YieldFamily`;
 - carrier state semantics as an instance of abstract `StateSemantics`;